GaloisInc/llvm-verifier/doc/lss-tutorial/main/lss-tutorial.md

     clang -emit-llvm -I<INC> -c aes128BlockEncrypt_driver.c \
       -o aes128BlockEncrypt_driver.bc

-To see the LLVM assembly langugage representation of this program, one can use `llvm-dis`, which produces a `.ll` file containing the disassembled bitcode:
+To see the LLVM assembly language representation of this program, one can use `llvm-dis`, which produces a `.ll` file containing the disassembled bitcode: